Funding growth, expansion, or other working capital requirements are always something business owners think about.

 - Details of your business

-Industry, trading history, date of establishment and the size of your business, and so on.
+Industry, trading history, date of establishment, the size of your business, and so on.

 Tips to improve your credit score